Steering LLMs toward Korean Local Speech: Iterative Refinement Framework for Faithful Dialect Translation: Results and Analysis

 \subsection{Performance Trajectory across Methodologies}

 As detailed in Table~\ref{tab:full_results}, the models exhibited distinct performance trajectories.
 Gemini-1.5, in particular, demonstrated a pronounced performance trajectory, achieving high fidelity to dialectal forms in the zero-shot setting and enhancing translation quality with the relevant examples.
+This exceptional capability likely stems from its massive scale, affording better instruction adherence and broader linguistic knowledge~\citep{NEURIPS2020_1457c0d6,JMLR:v25:23-0870}.
 In the ZS setting with \texttt{DIA-REFINE(M)}, the model achieved a DFS of 0.40 and almost perfect TDR of 0.99.
 However, its n-gram scores were low with chrF++/BLEU scores of 38.55/22.13, indicating a prioritization of dialectal form over lexical overlap with the reference.
 The introduction of ICL led to a substantial improvement in translation quality, and with \texttt{DIA-REFINE(M)}, it yielded chrF++/BLEU scores of 61.68/47.22 while maintaining the exceptional TDR of 0.99.
 This trajectory suggests that in the zero-shot setting, the model initially focused on satisfying the formal requirements of the dialect classifier and subsequently enhanced translation accuracy by leveraging in-context examples.

 Our experimental results also revealed that models exhibit varying degrees of responsiveness across the different methods.
 HyperCLOVAX, Llama-3.1, and EEVE predominantly exhibited a \textbf{False Success} tendency.
 They demonstrated limited improvement, achieving high n-gram scores but negative DFS scores and TDRs of around 0.40, even when ICL and \texttt{DIA-REFINE(M)} were applied simultaneously.